hackfin/ghdl-yosys-blink/README.md

    ```
  - Use this package in your code:
    `library work; use work.bb_components.all;`
-   Instanciate the desired component in your VHDL code.
+   Instantiate the desired component in your VHDL code.

  - During elaboration, GHDL will show a notice that the instance of this component
    'pll_mac' is not bound.
 It will therefore have to be included separately using